OOPSpam/help/content/wordpress/configuration/_index.en.md

 {{< /callout >}}

 {{< callout type="info" >}}
-  **The Sensitivity Level setting** in the OOPSpam plugin controls how aggressively the plugin checks submissions for spam.
-The default setting is 3, which is a balance between catching spam and avoiding false positives (legitimate submissions marked as spam). **We recommend using the 'Moderation' option for the Sensitivity Level setting.
-This balanced option typically provides the best combination of spam detection accuracy and minimal false positives for most users.**.
-However, if you believe that the default setting is not a good fit for your website, please reach out to our support team for assistance.
+  **The Sensitivity Level setting** controls how aggressively the plugin checks submissions for spam.
+The default setting is 3 (Moderate), which balances catching spam and avoiding false positives.
+We recommend keeping it at Moderate for most sites.
+Below the sensitivity slider, two experimental options are available:

+  - **Smart Accuracy**: Improves detection accuracy to reduce false positives, though some spam may be missed.
+  - **Extra Screening**: Applies additional checks for stricter spam filtering.

+  If you believe the default setting is not a good fit for your website, please reach out to our support team for assistance.
 {{< /callout >}}